BogRtM/Pathfinder/README.md

 ## Special Thanks
 ```
-• EnforcerGang, for inspiring me to do this in the first place
+• First and foremost, EnforcerGang, for inspiring me to do this in the first place
-• The good people of the RoR2 modding server, for teaching me how to code and for being a great source of positivity
+• The good folk of the RoR2 modding server, for teaching me how to code and for being a great source of motivation
 • Vibe and Scruff
 • My friends from the netherweebs server
 ```